jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 [ultimate] (3)  Test User <test@keybase.io>
 ```

 Start by creating the master key.
 I chose a 4096-bit key length for this and set an expiry of one year.
-I could be convinced I should put that further in the future but then I'll forget about updating it.
 An expiry date is important so that if I lose my key it doesn't hang around on the key servers indefinitely.

 ```
 $ gpg2 --gen-key
-gpg (GnuPG) 2.0.19; Copyright (C) 2012 Free Software Foundation, Inc.
-This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.

 gpg: keyring `/home/user/.gnupg/secring.gpg' created Please select what kind of key you want: